top of page

 I combine experimental and observational studies in the field and in the lab, merging ecophysiology, behavioral ecology and evolutionary biology.
 I usually call this combination of approaches and research goals ¨physiology of coping"

-My current work focuses on three main research lines:
+My current work focuses on four main research lines:

 The deep impact of early life